 technology and teaching.

-director of residence life for residence education, and his brother David
+residence life for residence education, and his brother David Timmons

-They also discussed the British invasion and America's
+also discussed the British invasion and America's response during a

 Professor and Chair